raggiadolf/veftassignment08apitester/README.md

 Second parameter(admintoken) is the ADMIN_TOKEN hardcoded into the api

 Third parameter(test) is the token of a user in the databse

+##Easy mode Run
+Use '**sh testscript.sh portno admintoken**', where portno is the port the api is listening on and admintoken is the hardcoded ADMIN_TOKEN.
+(You might need to '**chmod -x testscript.sh**' to make it executable).

+This handles dropping the database, inserting a user with token 'test' and then starting the tester with the correct parameters.